scharlau/Parsing/README.md

 ## Following Individual Bears
 You can expand on this by parsing the USGS_WC_eartags_output_files_2009-2011-Status.csv file.
 Now we can see the travels of each bear since it was tagged.
 Then you could use the geo-location data to plot these locations on a map.

 Step 9) We need to generate another model for the data in the status file.
+We only generate a model, as we'll use this in our current controller, and in the current 'show.html.erb' file.

     rails generate model status deployID:integer recieved:string latitude:decimal longitude:decimal temperature:decimal deployment:references

 This will generate a 'status' model tied to a similar named table in the database, along with a migration file for us to run to create the table.
-We don't need a controller or views as we'll use the ones we have.
+We don't need another controller or views as we'll use the ones we have.

 Step 10) Stop the server, and run the migration as before with